shastings517/Angular-todo/README.md

 - Display the item instantaneously
 - Clear all items from the list
 - Validate the form using Angular
+- Use ngCloak to hide the angular mustaches {{}} on page load
+- Allow duplicates in your list

 ## BONUS